ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 To avoid the need to modify the GMT parameter when daylight savings time is in effect, you may specify GMT=SYSTZ or GMT=(x,SYSTZ)

 **GMT=SYSTZ** - indicates that the TOD clock is set to GMT and that VIRTEL will obtain the timezone difference by inspecting the system local time offset.
 For z/OS the local time offset is specified in the CLOCKxx member of the system PARMLIB, which may be modified by the SET CLOCK command in the event of a transition between winter and summer time.
-For VSE the local time offset is specified by the SET ZONEDEF command in the $IPL procedure.
+For z/VSE the local time offset is specified by the SET ZONEDEF command in the $IPL procedure.

 **GMT=(x,SYSTZ)** - indicates that the TOD clock is set to GMT-x, and VIRTEL will use the system local time offset to calculate the timezone difference.
 In this case, x is the number of hours which must be added to the TOD clock value to arrive at GMT, and VIRTEL considers the local time to be GMT + w – x where w is the system local time offset.
 GMT=SYSTZ is equivalent to GMT=(0,SYSTZ).